COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Minnesota/README.md

 Run MN_EDFactsParticipationRate_2014_2021.do

-Download the MN_EFParticipation_2022_subject files and place them into the MN_2022
+Download the MN_EFParticipation_2022_subject files and place them into the MN_2022 folder

 Run MN_EDFactsParticipationRate_2022.do